ietf-rats-wg/eat/draft-ietf-rats-eat.md

 If that X.509 certificate is an IDevID or LDevID, this becomes another way to use EAT and DevID together.

 Note that the DevID must still be used with an authentication protocol that has a nonce or equivalent.
-The EAT here is not being used as the protocol to interact with the rely party.
+The EAT here is not being used as the protocol to interact with the relying party.

 ## Device Identifier Permanence